 Someone recently emailed me, asking if I could make their website accessible.

-The website was simple, fairly easy to remediate but the problem is it was created with SquareSpace.
+The website was simple and would have been fairly easy to remediate but the problem is it was created with SquareSpace.

-While SquareSpace is aware of accessibility and provides this page on things you can do to make your website more accessible, they don’t aggressively attack it, nor do they make advanced editing easy.
+While SquareSpace is aware of accessibility and provides a page on things you can do to make your website more accessible, they don’t aggressively attack it, nor do they make advanced editing easy.

 Here’s their policy page:

 Someone very helpful posted on the SS community forum, SS’s response to being asked if they met WCAG 2.0 AA success criteria.
 Here’s the most important selection from the response:

 It’s important to note that some Squarespace elements may not be fully accessible.
 If your site is required to comply with accessibility standards, you may wish to consult with an accessibility specialist to determine what strategies may be necessary to achieve compliance.

 The following elements could easily be updated to be accessible: